alexparkinson1/CV/README.md

 ## Alexandra Parkinson

 I have a passion for code, design and new, shiny tech.
 To be able to work in an environment where I will be learning every day, will be making really cool stuff and will be making valuable contributions to a project would be a dream come true.
-I'm looking to work with people who also share my passion for programming.
+I'm looking to work with people who also share my devotion for programming.

 ## Skills